How to write RiskScape expressions

 Conditional logic

 You may find cases where you want to use some basic if-then-else logic in your pipeline.
-RiskScape has an if_then_else() function to assist us in these cases.

-The if_then_else() function takes a Boolean (true or false) ‘condition’ argument, and then returns one of two values depending on whether or not the condition was true.
+(true or false) ‘condition’ argument, and then returns one of two values depending on whether or not the condition was true.

 As an example, here’s an expression that simulates tossing a coin.
 Try running it a few times to check you get both heads and tails.

-riskscape expr eval " if_then_else( random_uniform(0, 1) > 0.5, 'Heads', 'Tails' ) "
+riskscape expr eval " if( random_uniform(0, 1) > 0.5, then: 'Heads', else: 'Tails' ) "

 Here the condition is whether a randomly generated number is greater than 0.5.
 If the condition is met, we say the coin toss was ‘Heads’.
 If not, we say it was ‘Tails’.